 Quality of the evidence

-We judged that just one of the four studies carried a low risk that any design factors might affect the outcome results.
-In the remaining three studies, we thought that the fact that it was obvious whether the antibiotics were given once or three times a day could affect some outcome measures (e.g. lung function).
+We judged that just one of the five studies carried a low risk that any design factors might affect the outcome results.
+In the remaining four studies, we thought that the fact that it was obvious whether the antibiotics were given once or three times a day could affect some outcome measures (e.g. lung function).
 Other risk factors were unclear or at low risk of bias.
 We assessed the evidence for lung function, body mass index and the evidence for side effects (e.g. toxicity) to be moderate to low quality.

 Once- and three-times daily aminoglycoside antibiotics appear to be equally effective in the treatment of pulmonary exacerbations of cystic fibrosis.
 There is evidence of less nephrotoxicity in children.